zmsp/python-my-tesla/README.md

 ```

 # Documentation:
-This program was build using API documentation listed on  https://timdorr.docs.apiary.io/#.
+This program was build using API documentation listed on  https://tesla-api.timdorr.com/.
 The functions closely follow the API documentation.
-Please see this page for detailed information.
+Please see this page for detailed information of the function parameters.

 ## Function Descriptions
+* `myTesla.connect.get_access_token`: Returns access token information that could be used to authenticate instead of email/password.
 * `myTesla.connect.vehicles`: Retrieve a list of your owned vehicles
 * `myTesla.connect.mobile_enabled`: Determines if mobile access to the vehicle is enabled.
 * `myTesla.connect.charge_state`: Returns the state of charge in the battery.